 Chapter 2: Existing Conditions

-UNC-CH undertook this campus bicycle planning effort at a time when interest in bicycling was rising.
+UNC-Chapel Hill undertook this campus bicycle planning effort at a time when interest in bicycling was rising.
 Many of the campus’ approximately 12,000 employees (not including UNC Hospitals) and nearly 30,000 students already bike to and around campus.
 Plan input indicates that many more University affiliates would bike more often if additional infrastructure, education or supportive programs existed.
-The University is poised to strengthen the growing bicycle culture in the Triangle region through improvements to existing bicycle infrastructure and programs at UNC-CH.
+The University is poised to strengthen the growing bicycle culture in the Triangle region through improvements to existing bicycle infrastructure and programs at UNC-Chapel Hill.